koding/kdlearn/guides/octopress-for-beginners.md

 # Octopress Installation for Beginners

 In this article we'll go over the basics of setting up Octopress.
-Want to skip a few steps?
-[Try the Koding Demo](https://koding.com/Develop/Teamwork?import=https://github.com/imathis/octopress/archive/master.zip) to open Octopress right away!

 ## What is Octopress?